konradjk/loftee/README.md

 -   Variants in small introns (min_intron_size; default = 15 bp)
 -   Variants that fall in an intron with a non-canonical splice site (i.e. intron does not start with GT and end with AG).
+-   Variants that are "rescued" by nearby, in-frame splice sites (max_scan_distance determines distance from original splice site where rescue splice sites can occur; default = 15 bp)

 For all variants, LOFTEE removes: